2020s:Depression - understand...overcome. (+ Oxford Diploma)

 Lecture 2 deals with the influence of the arts in particular theatre and shows how theatre – involvement – can reduce depression.

-Lecturer 3 outlines current government policy (and the policy of the Official Opposition) on the arts.
+Lecture 3 outlines current government policy (and the policy of the Official Opposition) on the Arts.

 Lectures 6 and 7 show how improvisation in particular may be therapeutic for those suffering from depression.